onikienko/chrome-extensions-box/readme.md

 1. Edit `manifest.json` file.
 Do not remove `storage permissions` - Chrome Extensons Box uses this API to save settings ([chrome.storage](https://developer.chrome.com/extensions/storage.html)). `JSON` does not support comments.
 Del them.
 2. Del `_locales` folder if internationalization is not planned and edit the properties of `manifest.json` `name` and `description`.
 Better yet, leave the internationalization support.
 Chrome Extensions Box has a helper simplifies the process.
-3. Edit `js / storage.js` file specifying the type of storage that will be used.
+3. Edit `js/storage.js` file specifying the type of storage that will be used.

 Look at [Chrome Extensions Box #DEMO](https://github.com/onikienko/chrome-extensions-box-Demo).